GDPR and Data Protection advice

 Announcements and Updates

-16/4 SRA launches guidance for clubs.
-To support organisations with their GDPR compliance the SRA have launched a suite of resources which are targeted at national organisations, regional organisations and clubs operating across the sport and recreation sector.
-You can access the first batch of resources on our website here and we will also let you know when the other batches are available in the coming weeks.
+16/04/18 To support organisations with their GDPR compliance the SRA have launched a suite of resources on the SRA website here which are targeted at national organisations, regional organisations and clubs operating across the sport and recreation sector.